wp-plugins/wp-auto-affiliate-links/readme.txt

 = How do I make links nofollow ? =

-On the plugin management page: "Wp Auto Affiliate Links" under "Settings", you will have the option to set a link to have rel="nofollow" attribute.
+On the plugin management page: "Auto Affiliate Links" under "Settings", you will have the option to set a link to have rel="nofollow" attribute.

 = How do I make the links to open in new window ? =

-On the plugin management page: "Wp Auto Affiliate Links" under "Settings", you will have the option to set the links to open in new or in the same window.
+On the plugin management page: "Auto Affiliate Links" under "Settings", you will have the option to set the links to open in new or in the same window.
 By default, links will open in a new window.
 As a matter of fact, it is better for external links to open in new window, so the user will notice that he is on another website right now, and to have your website still open, if he want to read more or to visit another link.

 = Can I add the same affiliate link with more keywords ? =